 Nathan let Lucy’s icy feeling envelop him.
 “Is there a way I can stay with you?
 What if I don’t get any other friends?”

 “No. You will not die.
 You’re going to have a happy life.
 Others will realize you’re a great friend.
 You’re fun to be around Nathan.
 It’s about time you realize that.”
-She smiled and flung her little ghost hands around his.
+She smiled and flung her little ghost hands around him.
 “What time we have left we’ll spend together.
-Tomorrow you turn twelve, right?
+You turn twelve tomorrow, right?
 I intend to make it the best birthday for you yet.
 It will be nice and scary, and it isn’t even Halloween!”
 She went somber, her voice taking a tone he didn’t expect of a nine-year-old.
 “Think of it this way, you’ve had three more birthdays than I ever will.
 When you grow older and if… if you forget about me, you’ll have more of a life than I ever had.”

 She shushed him.
 “Come on.
 You should get going to bed, and I have a bunch of fun hauntings planned for you tomorrow.”